 After 24 hours a new batch of eligible minters is selected for minting.
 Previous minters become ineligible and we select a new set of minters relative to remaining tokens.

 While there are certainly potential pitfalls and improvements to the implementation of this approach, we think these mechanics would be a huge win for NFT collectors without adding much of a burden to project developers.
 Note that this was hacked together quickly, and while we are testing it in production, this code is not audited or battle-tested at all.

 One issue with this approach is that it does not prevent bots from signing up thousands of addresses.
-Since registration is cheap in tx cost and onchain, there is not a great way to prevent this.
 We could require at least a small payment for registration, which might help, but adds complexity and might not be accepted by users.
 It is true that the bot owner would need to check each of their registered addresses for eligibility, and purchase through eligible addresses, but this can be done pretty easily too, and captchas or other web-based tools of course cannot prevent interacting with the contracts directly.
 In some ways we are forced to choose between decentralization and fairness.
 Parallel used email registration with a centralized server - this makes it a lot easier to prevent bots, but also introduces trust and the potential of censorship.
 We do offer one approach where registration is still on-chain, but performed in a meta-transaction on behalf of an address after some KYC.
 In our demo we use Discord authentication to at least add some assurance we are not allowing individuals to register multiple times.